Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Setup

 \subsection{Geometry}

 For this first implementation, we work in Cartesian geometry with a flat sky.
-This is a first step to understand the fundamental linear algebra issues before going to the spherical geometry of a real survey.
+This is the first step in understanding the fundamental linear algebra issues before proceeding to the spherical geometry of a real survey.

 Unrolling spherical shells into Cartesian space inevitably distorts the geometry.
 To prevent sightlines from diverging, we fix $(x, y)$ coordinates at an effective comoving distance $\chi_\mathrm{eff}$ such that: